jensstein/oandbackup/FAQ.md

 1. the software itself (stored in a so called APK file) and

 2. its data (created while using an app, settings, etc.)
-   The data can be split again into:
+   The data can be split again into several data types:

    2.1. normal data